sandesh2526/java-prep/Things.md

 ## Abstract Classes
 A abstract class is defined by keyword 'abstract' and which contains atleast one abstract method, where abstract method is a method that is implemented by the subclass.
+Every abstract method must be implemented by the subclass.
 So abstract classes define a generalized form that will be shared by all its subclasses, leaving the responsibility to fill the details to the subclass.

 ## 'final' keyword